id-studiolab/Digital-Interfaces/assignments/04-data-embodiment/step-1.md

 After successfully completing [Tutorial 4](https://id-studiolab.github.io/Connected-Interaction-Kit/tutorials/03-connect-to-the-internet/) and connected your ItsyBitsy to the Internet, follow the steps below to establish a basic MQTT connection with our MQTT server.

 1. Download the [Circuit Python library bundle for Version 9.x](https://circuitpython.org/libraries) if you haven’t already.
+{: .warning }
 Do not copy the entire .zip bundle to your CIRCUITPY device!
-Instead copy over only the specific library folders that you need for this assignment.
+Instead copy only the specific library folders that you need for this assignment.
 They are referenced in this tutorial.

-2. Search for `adafruit_minimqtt` and copy the whole `adafruit_minimqtt` library folder into the `lib` folder of your `CIRCUITPY` device
+2. Search for `adafruit_minimqtt` and copy the whole `adafruit_minimqtt` folder into the `lib` folder of your `CIRCUITPY` device.
+{: .note }
+If you followed the tutorial for connecting your board to the WiFi you should already have a folder called `adafruit_esp32spi`, double check and if you don't have it be sure to get it from the bundle you just downloaded.

 3. Extend your `secrets.py` file and add the entries for the MQTT broker (the server we connect to), your username (please construct it as **Studio[your studio]_YourName**), and add the access token below.
 Save the file afterwards.
    ```python
    secrets = {